 “Roger is ultimately a victim of politicians trying to do justice on the cheap and of the absence of a culture of defence investigation in this country.
 Where I used to work, in the United States, a good lawyer would have got the court to order the CCTV of the pubs Roger was in produced, and their in-house investigator would have trawled through it to find Roger,” she says.

-“As a result of underfunding, the overburdened CCRC took years to begin looking at Roger’s case and has still not carried out the in depth investigation the case needs, including an investigation of the relationship between Faruk Ali and Devon and Cornwall Police.
+“The CCRC took years to begin looking at Roger’s case and refused to carry out the in depth investigation the case needs, including an investigation of the relationship between Faruk Ali and certain officers in the Devon and Cornwall Police.

 “If we care about public safety and want a justice system that gets accurate results and rectifies mistakes quickly, we have to signal to our politicians that this is something worth paying for.